-From the Cache Manager screen, you can add and view cache tags, clear the cache by cache tag, view cache statistics, and clear the cache by type.
+From the Cache Manager screen, you can add and view cache tags, clear the cache by cache tag, view cache statistics, clear the cache by type and configure the Redis backplane.

 The complete list of cache tags, as well as their descriptions and number of items (called Linked Keys) currently cached by each tag are listed in the Cache Tags section of the screen.
 To clear cached items by a particular tag, click the button for that tag.
 Clearing the tagged items from the cache won't change the associated linked key number.